lljustycell999/Discrete-Math/README.md

-# MAT 215 - Discrete Math
+# Discrete Math
-This repository contains the problem sets completed as part of the MAT 215 - Discrete Math course at SUNY Oswego taught by Professor Elizabeth Wilcox.
+This repository contains the problem sets completed as part of a discrete math course.